 Get Prepared to Vote

 Not sure what methods are available to vote, what will be on the ballot, or what to vote for?
-Voting shouldn't be a headache, so we've made it easier for you.
-The information below will help you prepare to vote so that you will know everything you need to be an informed voter in the upcoming election.
+Voting shouldn't be a headache, so we've put this information together to make it easier for you.

-- Vote-by-Mail (aka Absentee Ballot): Recommended for all students, especially those from other states or counties.
+- [Recommended during COVID-19] Vote-by-Mail (aka Absentee Ballot): Recommended for all students, especially those from other states or counties.
 If you are registered to vote in the state of Florida (or in most other states), you can request an "Absentee Ballot."
-This means that your official ballot is mailed to your mailing address, at which time you can research the candidates and issues online and fill out your ballot, then send your ballot to your Elections office through the mail.
+This means that your official ballot is mailed to your mailing address, and you can research the candidates and issues and fill out your ballot, then send your ballot to your Elections office through the mail.
 This is the easiest method to vote, as you don't have to go back home and wait in line to vote on Election Day.
-We recommend that you use your campus mailbox (421 N. Woodland Blvd., Unit ----, DeLand, FL 32723) as your mailing address.
-You can sign up to Vote-by-Mail through TurboVote at www.stetson.turbovote.org.
+We recommend that you use your campus mailbox (421 N. Woodland Blvd., DeLand, FL 32723) as your mailing address.
+You can sign up to Vote-by-Mail through TurboVote at stetson.turbovote.org.
 Note that your Elections office has to receive your absentee ballot by the time the polls close on Election Day (7 p.m. local time) in order for your ballot to be counted, so we recommend that you mail it in at least three days before the election.

 - Early Voting: If you are registered to vote in the state of Florida and you are not voting by mail, then you can vote in person at several different locations before Election Day.
-Here in DeLand, Early Voting takes place from 7 am - 7 pm on October 24 through November 5 at the Department of Elections office, located at 125 W. New York Ave. (across from Tony's Pizza in downtown DeLand).
+Here in DeLand, Early Voting takes place from 7 a.m. - 7 p.m. on October 19 through November 1 at the Department of Elections office, located at 1750 S. Woodland Blvd. (in the same plaza as the movie theatre and Gator's Dockside restaurant - about 3.5 miles from campus).
 Note that you can only vote early in Volusia County if you are registered to vote here in Volusia County; so, if you are from another county or state, we highly recommend you to sign up to Vote-by-Mail instead.
 Bring a photo ID with a signature (such as a driver's license) in order to vote.

 What's on the Ballot?